 Zoom is UNT’s web conferencing tool for courses and approved special use cases (e.g., student services such as advising, career center, and writing lab).
 Zoom is the leader in modern enterprise video communications, with a reliable platform for video/audio conferencing, collaboration, chat, and webinars across mobile devices, desktop computers, and telephones.
-It is easy to use and is integrated with both Canvas and Blackboard.
+It is easy to use and is integrated with Canvas.
 This Zoom license is exclusive to the UNT campus.

 For non-course related web-conferencing or non-UNT personnel use, Skype for Business or Microsoft Teams is recommended by ITSS.
 The UNT System has a site license for Office 365 which includes Skype for Business and MS Teams.
 Please contact your network manager if you need help installing or using Skype or MS Teams.

 To access your UNT Zoom account, visit: unt.zoom.us